-Among the things to look out for en route are Great Linford Brick Kilns, the boat basin at Pennylands, poplar trees and a board walk through the reeds between Giffard Park and Willen Park.
+Among the things to look out for en route are the Great Linford Brick Kilns, the boat basin at Pennylands, the avenue of Lombardy Poplar trees and a boardwalk through the reeds between Giffard Park and Willen Park.

 There are plenty of opportunities for fishing along the Canal Broadwalk.
 Contact Milton Keynes Angling Association for details